Rafffaelb/Schrodinger_Billiard/WignerDyson/README.md

 - C++11 compatible compiler (g++)
 - GNU Make
-- Internet connection (for automatic Eigen library download)
+- wget or curl (for automatic Eigen library download)

 Note: The Eigen library is automatically downloaded during the build process, so no manual installation is required.

 ## Building the Project

+### Windows Build

-To build the project, simply run:
+To build the project on Windows, simply run:

 ```bash
 make